gravitl/netmaker-docs/egress-gateway.rst

 .. code-block::

-   #get the name of the specific network interface of the egressing client associated with the egress ranges that you have specified
+   #get the name of the specific network interface of the egressing client machine
+   # that is associated with the egress ranges that you have specified
    ip a

    #add the necessary POSTROUTING rule, say the interface name is `eth1`